-- A. Deputies may debate. - Any Deputy or person given seat and voice on the floor of the House may participate in debate, unless a Rule of the House specifies otherwise.
+- A. Deputies may debate. - Any Deputy or person given seat and voice on the floor of the House may participate in debate, unless a Rule of the House specifies otherwise. - 2.
+Any Deputy or person participating in debate will provide their name and the Diocese they represent.

-Eligibility for debate.

-2. Any Deputy or person participating in debate will provide their name and the Diocese they represent.